SchaeferJ/GOTCHA/README.md

 # GOTCHA
-## A neural-network-based method for solving CAPTCHAs
+## A tesseract-based method for solving CAPTCHAs

+GOTCHA is a python module intended to provide a way for handling [CAPTCHAs](https://en.wikipedia.org/wiki/CAPTCHA) in automated testing.
+GOTCHA accepts images represented as numpy arrays and returns a character string with its guess.
+GOTCHA is not meant to be used for bypassing any actual security measures - This is why it will only work with extremely simple captchas such as _Simple PHP CAPTCHA_ or the _Really simple CAPTCHA plugin_ for WordPress.

-Once this project is complete, it will feature a method for solving simple CAPTCHAs using neural networks.
-This project consist of two parts:
+Once this project is complete, it will feature a method for solving simple CAPTCHAs using the tesseract OCR engine.
+This project consists of three parts:
 - [x] A PHP-Script generating ground truth
+- [x] A jupyter notebook containing a description of the methodology and the evaluation
-- [ ] A neural network
+- [ ] A python script that can be imported as a module

 **NOTE: This is an academic proof-of-concept project.
 It is NOT meant to be used in productive einvironments of any kind.
 In particular, the code should not be used to circumvent any measures protecting against Spam, DDOS-Attacks or unauthorized access!**